rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 In order to apply an RC model (such as Document QA) to the dataset retrieval task, queries that are suitable for finding the datasets are required.
-However, defining a general query for retrieving datasets is difficult, since the dataset mentions appear in various form like surveys, datasets, or studies.
+However, defining a general query for retrieving datasets is difficult, since the dataset mentions appear in various forms like surveys, datasets, or studies.
 Therefore, we devised a query generation module with some important query terms to generate multiple specific queries instead of one general query.